-Launching an ecommerce site, while similar in many ways to other web endeavours, brings its own unique challenges and requirements.
-Your standard informational site has fairly easy content management and hosting requirements are low in comparison to an ecommerce site which is much more resource hungry.
+VPS hosting is perfect for launching an e-commerce site, while similar in many ways to other web endeavours – sales and security bring their own unique challenges.
+Your standard informational site has fairly easy content management, and hosting requirements are low in comparison to an e-commerce site which is much more resource-hungry.

-Depending on your level of expertise, you may not know where to start when it comes to getting your site into a functional state.
-Maybe you’ve heard great things about Magento as an ecommerce platform and want to get right to uploading product listings.
-If Magento has too much of a learning curve for you, there’s always WordPress with its fleet of plugins to make it a respectable ecommerce platform.
-The CMS you choose is up to you, but once all of that is established it’s time for the million dollar question; where am I hosting this thing?
+Depending on your skill level, you may not know where to start to get your site into a functional state.
+Maybe you’ve heard great things about Magento as an e-commerce platform and want to install their shopping cart software.
+Then again, if Magento has too much of a learning curve for you, there’s always WordPress with its fleet of e-commerce plugins like Shopify and WooCommerce.
+The CMS you choose is up to you, but once all of that is established it’s time for the million-dollar question: where am I hosting this thing?

 What’s the best hosting option, then?